K’ómoks Treaty Negotiations

 About modern treaties

-Treaties are an important part of Canada and B.C.’s work to advance reconciliation guided by the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and the Truth and Reconciliation Commission’s Calls to Action.
+Treaties are an important part of Canada and B.C.’s work to advance reconciliation and are guided by the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and the Truth and Reconciliation Commission of Canada’s Calls to Action.

-Modern treaties are one pathway for reconciliation that help move away from conflict and uncertainty.
-Treaties recognize that neighbours are stronger working together and help build a brighter future for everyone.
-Treaties give certainty, ending the application of laws and policies that deny equal opportunity and reconcile First Nations rights with other rights, rather than replacing or extinguishing those rights.
+Modern treaties are one pathway for reconciliation that promotes collaboration and increases certainty.
+Treaties recognize that all forms of government are stronger working together and help build a brighter future for everyone.
+Treaties provide certainty, ending the application of laws and policies that deny equal opportunity and reconcile First Nations rights with other rights, rather than replacing or extinguishing those rights.

-By bringing together First Nations, Canada and B.C. for formal negotiations with public consultation, modern treaties are also an opportunity for local communities to share their needs and challenges to shape treaty provisions.
-As a result, modern treaties provide significant benefits for all people in their regions, stronger community bonds, and plans to work together on shared priorities.
+By bringing together First Nations, Canada and B.C. for formal negotiations with public engagement, modern treaties are also an opportunity for local communities to share their needs and challenges to shape treaty provisions.
+As a result, modern treaties provide significant benefits for all people in their regions, enable stronger community bonds, and support plans to work together on shared priorities.

 Examples of benefits that have come from modern treaties include: